 While there are no required vaccinations for Thailand, we highly recommend that you see a doctor or travel clinic for advice on vaccinations.
 You can find more details about recommended vaccinations on the CDC website.

-Will I have access to internet?
+Will my child have access to internet?

 Broadband internet is easily accessible throughout Thailand.
 Many internet cafes are available throughout Thailand, and mobile internet SIM cards are available for about 800 THB per month.

-What if I don’t speak Thai?
+What if my child doesn’t speak Thai?